schorschii/OCO-Server/docs/Server-Installation.md

    This requires that your server is (temporarily) available from the internet, so that LetsEncrypt can contact it.
    Certificate files (private key + certificate, chain) will be saved in '/etc/letsencrypt/live/example.com'.
 4. Certificate can be renewed using `certbot --apache renew`.

+### fail2ban
+You can set up fail2ban for OCO to prevent brute force attacks.
+Example configuration can be found in the `examples/fail2ban` directory.

 ### LDAP Sync & Authentication
 If you want to use LDAP to authenticate admin users on the web frontend, please follow this steps.